Garry Tan

-Garry Tan (陳嘉興 (Tân Ka-heng); born 1981) is a Canadian-American venture capitalist and executive who is the CEO of Y Combinator and a founder of Initialized Capital.
+Garry Tan (陳嘉興 (Tân Ka-heng, Chén Jiāxìng); born 1981) is a Canadian-American venture capitalist who is the CEO of the startup accelerator Y Combinator and a founder of the venture capital fund Initialized Capital.
 He previously co-founded Posterous and Posthaven.
 He was an early employee at Palantir Technologies, and previously a partner at Y Combinator.
 Tan is also known for his engagement in San Francisco politics, both as a commenter on social media and as a political donor.

 Early life and education

-Tan was born in 1981 to a Chinese Singaporean father and a Burmese-Chinese mother in Winnipeg, Canada.
+Tan was born in 1981 to a Chinese Singaporean father and a Burmese Chinese mother in Winnipeg, Canada.
 His father worked in a machine shop as a foreman, and his mother was a nursing assistant.
-The family settled in Fremont, California in 1991, and Tan graduated from American High School.
+The family settled in Fremont, California, in 1991, and Tan graduated from American High School.
 He started programming at 14 and claims he found his first job by cold-calling the Yellow Pages.

-He attended Stanford University from 1999 to 2003, and graduated with a bachelor's degree in Computer Systems Engineering.
+He attended Stanford University from 1999 to 2003, and graduated with a bachelor's degree in computer systems engineering.

 Career

 Tan worked at Microsoft and then became the tenth employee at Palantir Technologies.
 In 2008, Tan co-founded Posterous, a blogging platform, which was acquired by Twitter in 2012 for $20 million.
 He co-founded Posthaven after the shutdown of Posterous.
 He joined Y Combinator in 2011 as a designer in residence and partner.
 At Y Combinator, Tan helped compile a directory of "the best and the brightest interaction designers and visual designers" and wrote Coinbase's first seed round check in 2012.
 While at Y Combinator, Tan and fellow Y Combinator partners raised $7 million in venture capital funding to support Y Combinator alumni companies, including Instacart and Coinbase.

 Tan was a founder of Initialized Capital, a venture capital fund.
-In 2012, Tan raised $7 million for Initialized Capital’s first funding round.
-In 2013, Tan, Harjeet Taggar, and Alexis Ohanian raised $39 million for Initialized Capital.
+In 2012, Tan, Harj Taggar, and Alexis Ohanian operated Initialized Capital's $7 million first fund, followed by a $39 million second fund in 2013.
 In 2016, Initialized Capital raised a $115 million third fund.
 The latest fund was closed in December 2021 for $700 million.
 Through Initialized, Tan led investments in Instacart, Coinbase, and Flexport.

 Tan has been listed on the Forbes Midas List from 2018–2022.

 In August 2022, Y Combinator announced that Tan would become president of the company in January 2023, replacing Geoff Ralston.
 As president, Tan restructured Y Combinator’s investment operations by winding down its Continuity Fund and transferring follow-on investment decisions to group partners.
 He also initiated a consolidated fundraising effort with a stated goal of raising $2 billion across new funds.